-Ten poets from India and Wales will take part in a project focused on the theme of “independence”, and organized by Literature Across Frontiers and partners to mark the 70th anniversary of independent India.
-The poets will collaborate to create new work and translate each other’s home location and create new work in six languages during a series of residencies in both countries, alternating between the hustle and bustle of Indian metropolises and the peace and quiet of Welsh towns and rural locations.
-The project will literally reach from one end of each country to the other, from Trivandrum in South Kerala to Shillong in the North East, and from Bangor in North Wales to Swansea on the south coast.
+Ten poets from India and Wales will take part in a project organized by Literature Across Frontiers as part of the UK-India Year of Culture 2017.
+The poets will collaborate to create new work and translate each other’s home location and create new work in six languages during a series of residencies in both countries.
+Alternating between the hustle and bustle of Indian cities and the peace and quiet of Welsh towns and rural locations, the project literally spans the two countries from Thiruvananthapuram in South Kerala to Shillong in the North East, and from Bangor in North Wales to Swansea on the south coast.

 The poets addressed the theme of “independence” in a series of creative encounters that have had a ripple effect on the immediate environment in which they live and work.
 In artistic practice, independence means freedom to think, act and create beyond the confines of convention and economic necessity.
 But successful independence – of communities and individuals alike – also involves co-dependence, collaboration and understanding across divides and differences.
 At a time of global change which sees increasing friction between identities, we hope to open up a unique dialogue and formulate new narratives and ideas which both uncover and move beyond difficult histories.

 The project was launched in May 2017 with readings by the Kannada poet, translator and academic Mamta Sagar at the Wales International Poetry Festival in Aberystwyth, Caernafon and Bangor, and continued with residencies in Swansea and Bala, followed by a Wales “Mela” at the Hay Festival, featuring Nia Davies, Siân Melangell Dafydd, Mamta Sagar and Malayalam poet, Anitha Thampi, alongside authors of the Parthian Books’ project Village, City, Valley and the Indo-Welsh music fusion band Khamira.